BII-Lab/Yeti-Project/doc/Experiment-AlgRoll.md

    then adding 1 slot (10 days) to the 30-day RFC 5011 hold-down timer
    should ensure that no replay attack is possible.

-1. Generate a new KSK.
+1. Generate a new KSK using ECDSA p-265 algorithm.
 This will be placed into the DM synchronization repository.
 The DM synchronization is described here:

    https://github.com/BII-Lab/Yeti-Project/blob/master/doc/Yeti-DM-Sync.md